 Carbon will be advanced through the flotation tail leach circuit and onto the concentrate leach circuit before being removed for elution.

-Resolute Mining engaged African Underground Mining Services (AUMS) for conducting drilling as part of the Bibiani feasibility study.
+Resolute Mining engaged African Underground Mining Services (AUMS) to conduct drilling as part of the Bibiani feasibility study.

 Minelogix developed the processing system for the Bibiani gold mine.